 Students may apply for temporary state disability parking.
-To apply for a temporary state disability parking hangtag, a form which is available on the DS website must be completed by a doctor.
+To apply for a temporary state disability parking hangtag, a form which is available on the A&AS website must be completed by a doctor.
 The completed form must be taken to the Revenue Department.
-If students do not want to apply for a temporary state disability parking hangtag, they may contact the ASU Student Health Center for a placard which allows the student to park in faculty/staff and student parking spaces only.
+If students do not want to apply for a temporary state disability parking hangtag, they may contact the A-State Student Health Center for a placard which allows the student to park in faculty/staff and student parking spaces only.

 Where can visitors with state disability parking, park on campus?